FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Related Work

-Precisely because the different attribution methods differ so much, it is necessary to use a wide set of different metrics to figure them out.
-In particular, ~\cite{mercier2022time} has shown that, depending on the choice of metric, different groups of attribution methods are favored.
-In addition to performance and the insertion and deletion test, runtime, continuity, sensitivity, and infidelity have emerged as relevant metrics in the literature.
+Because the different attribution methods vary so widely, it is necessary to use a broad set of metrics to evaluate them.
+In particular, ~\cite{mercier2022time} has shown that, depending on the chosen metric, different groups of attribution methods are favored.
+In addition to performance and the insertion and deletion tests, runtime, \textit{Continuity}, \textit{Sensitivity}, and \textit{Infidelity} have emerged as relevant metrics in the literature.
 Details on the individual metrics can be found in~\cite{yeh2019fidelity} and~\cite{ancona2017towards}.
-However, it has been shown that there is no approach that shows optimal performance in relation to all metrics.
+However, it has been shown that no single approach performs optimally across all metrics.

-Ultimately, there are very few approaches that have been developed specifically for time series and address the properties associated with them.
-Dynamask~\cite{li2023dynamask} is one of these approaches, in which an attribution is optimized based on permutations.
-A disadvantage of this approach, however, is the extremely long runtime and the binary classification into relevant and irrelevant.
+Ultimately, there are very few approaches specifically developed for time series that address the properties associated with them. \textit{DynaMask}~\cite{li2023dynamask} is one such approach, in which attribution is optimized based on permutations.
+A disadvantage of this approach, however, is its extremely long runtime and the binary classification of features into relevant and irrelevant categories.